The Jetset Society

 Wedding Guide

-It is deliberately structured in a practical way: no theoretical phrases, but real guidance on lineups, schedule, first dance, technical setup, volume and the questions that truly matter before making an enquiry.
+This guide helps couples, witnesses and organisers plan live music for weddings more clearly, with less stress and in a more meaningful way.
+It is deliberately practical: no theoretical phrases, but real guidance on lineups, schedule, first dance, technical setup, volume, repertoire and the questions that truly matter before making an enquiry.

 Quick orientation in 60 seconds